Potential-Luttuce/michaBella/README.md

     - https://sweetalert.js.org/guides/

  > 2020 Page
- - start adding content layout to #maine-paigeContainer >  #pageContent section of page
+ - Start adding content layout to #maine-paigeContainer >  #pageContent section of page
+ - - Image than short description of event / day.
+ --- Brings you to custom sweet alert with mreo info / breakdown of the thing

 <hr>
 COMPLETED TASKS SECTIONS
 - PLEASE move completed tasks here -